 - spend less money than you would if you stayed at home

 I share insights learned from my own experience and help you avoid the mistakes I’ve made along the way.
 It means you can find inspiration to step out of your comfort zone.

-The experience of being an ‘older nomad’ will stay with you always and enrich your life in hundreds of ways.
-The upside is unlimited!
+The experience of being able to live and work from anywhere will stay with you always.
+I will enrich your life in hundreds of ways.
+In fact, the upside is unlimited!
 (What’s more, you’ll meet so many amazing people that your address book will be bursting at the seams.)